activebridge/lazybox/README.md

 # LazyBox

-Lazybox is a jQuery-based, lightbox that can display entire remote pages.
+Lazybox is a jQuery-based, lightbox that can display entire remote pages and images.
 Use lazybox with rails 3.1 assets pipeline.

 LazyBox implemented using only css and jquery without images.
 This is high perfomance modal dialogs.
-All unpacked files take only 3 kb.
+All unpacked files take only 4 kb.
 This is simplest solution for popup windows.

 # Installation